AWaselnuk/AWaselnuk.github.io/principles-and-mental-models.md

 - Who are the 20% of people you spend time with that take 80% of your energy away?
 - What are the 20% of things you spend time on that produce 80% of your output?
-- What is the 80% of features you can build quickly vs the last 20% which will extend the deadline by double?
+- What is the 80% of features you can build quickly vs the last 20% which will take as long as the first 80%?

 ### The Sociotechnical system